lawmana/EV333_AtmosphericScience/README.md

 1. Download the Notebook `EV333_Test_Required_Packages.ipynb` from this GitHub repository and transfer it to your `EV333_AtmosphericDynamics` directory.

-2. Navigate to your `EV333_AtmosphericDynamics` directory using the command line.
+2. Navigate to your `EV333_AtmosphericDynamics` directory from the command line.
 Then launch Jupyter Notebook by entering following in the terminal:
 ```
 jupyter notebook
 ```